-A.3.4.3.1 Address alignment
+A.3.3.3.1 Address alignment

-Many processors have restrictions on the addresses that can be used by memory access instructions.
-For example, on a Motorola 68000, 16-bit or 32-bit data can be accessed only at even addresses.
-Other examples include RISC architectures where 16-bit data can be loaded or stored only at even addresses and 32-bit data only at addresses that are multiples of four.
+Some processors have restrictions on the addresses that can be used by memory access instructions.
+For example, some architectures require 16-bit data to be loaded or stored only at even addresses and 32-bit data only at addresses that are multiples of four.

 An implementor can handle these alignment restrictions in one of two ways.
 Forth's memory access words (@, !, +!, etc.) could be implemented in terms of smaller-width access instructions which have no alignment restrictions.
-For example, on a 68000 Forth with 16-bit cells, @ could be implemented with two 68000 byte-fetch instructions and a reassembly of the bytes into a 16-bit cell.
+For example, on a system with 16-bit cells, @ could be implemented with two byte-fetch instructions and a reassembly of the bytes into a 16-bit cell.
 Although this conceals hardware restrictions from the programmer, it is inefficient, and may have unintended side effects in some hardware environments.
 An alternate implementation could define each memory-access word using the native instructions that most closely match the word's function.
-On a 68000 Forth with 16-bit cells, @ would use the 68000's 16-bit move instruction.
-In this case, responsibility for giving @ a correctly-aligned address falls on the programmer.
+The 16-bit cell system could implement @ using the processor's 16-bit fetch instruction, in this case, the responsibility for giving @ a correctly-aligned address falls on the programmer.
 A portable program must assume that alignment may be required and follow the requirements of this section.

-A.3.4.3.2 Contiguous regions
+A.3.3.3.2 Contiguous regions

-The data space of a Forth system comes in discontinuous regions!
+The data space of a Forth system comes in discontinuous regions.
 The location of some regions is provided by the system, some by the program.
 Data space is contiguous within regions, allowing address arithmetic to generate valid addresses only within a single region.
 A Standard Program cannot make any assumptions about the relative placement of multiple regions in memory.